 2. Businesses can check firewall, network and web proxy logs.
 This will show the Whatsapp usage in case employees use the corporate Wifi regularly for mobile devices.

 3. Enterprises can simply ask employees if they use Whatsapp for the business communication.
 This can also give insights what use cases need to be covered with an enterprise messaging app.

-What Should Enterprises Do if They Have a Whatsapp Problem?
+What Should Enterprises Do if They Have Whatsapp Security Issues?